Conformal Mechanics of Planar Curves: Conformal invariant energies for planar curves

 Consider an arc-length parametrized curve $s\to \mathbf{X}(s)$ on the Euclidean plane with the inner product between two vectors denoted by a centerdot separating them.
-Let $\mathbf{t}$ be the unit tangent vector to this curve. $\mathbf{t}=\mathbf{X}'$ where prime denotes a derivative with respect to arc-length, and let $\mathbf{n}$ be its normal (with $n^i=\epsilon^{ij} t^j$).
-Then
+The unit tangent vector to this curve is $\mathbf{t}=\mathbf{X}'$ where prime denotes a derivative with respect to arc-length, and the its normal $\mathbf{n}$ has cartesian components $n^i=\epsilon^{ij} t^j$.
+Now

 where $\kappa$ is the Frenet curvature.
-Modulo Euclidean motions, the curve is completely determined by $\kappa$. \\\\ We are interested specifically in associating a M\"obius invariant energy with each suitably differentiable curve.
-It must first of all be Euclidean invariant.
-As such, it can be expressed in terms of the Frenet curvature and its derivatives.
+Modulo Euclidean motions, the curve is completely determined by $\kappa$. \\\\ Any Euclidean invariant energy can be expressed in terms of the Frenet curvature and its derivatives.
 Thus, without loss of generality, such an energy can be cast in the form

 where the ellipsis represents possible higher derivatives.